oyvind-ege/egg-svelte/README.md

 To my knowledge, there is no publicly available API providing this data, so I added the european data to a REST API endpoint: /regions.

 The client therefore fetches the egg sizes and their names from the /regions endpoint, and uses this in the formula.

+## Wishlist

+* A "You are here" bar that indicates the current registered location of the user
+* Additional egg-sizes for different regions
+* Dynamically populate the list of egg-sizes depending on the user's current region
+* A more appealing look, perhaps including a visual indication of each egg: an SVG animation of an increasingly coagulating egg-yolk?
+* Secure user login